anesosz/WebProgramming_project/README.md

    npm run dev

 This command will start the server and launch the application.
 You can then access the application in your web browser at http://localhost:3000.

+## Rick and Morty Character

+The character with ID 5 in the Rick and Morty API is **"Jerry Smith"**.

+To find this information, we made a request to the API endpoint `/api/character/5`, which returned details about the character with ID 5.